-Alcohol company Diageo pauses export of its products to Russia and Ukraine
+Liquor giant Diageo pauses exports of Smirnoff vodka, other products to Russia and Ukraine

-This British firm is the maker of Smirnoff, Guinness, Johnnie Walker, Captain Morgan and White Horse.
+At least 10 states in the US have also banned import of Russian vodka.

 Alcohol company Diageo said on Thursday that it has paused the export of its products to Russia and Ukraine, Reuters reported.